jadecobra/python_tdd_exercises/source/how_to/person_factory.rst

         year_of_birth=None, sex=None
     ):
         return {
-            "age": 0,
+            'first_name': 'sibling',
-            "first_name": "sibling",
+            'last_name': 'last_name',
-            "last_name": "last_name",
+            'sex': 'F',
-            "sex": "F",
+            'age': 0
         }

 * The factory function currently returns the exact same dictionary every time, regardless of what inputs it gets.
 It is a :doc:`singleton function </functions/functions_singleton>`.
 To be more useful it has to use the inputs it is given.
-I add another test to ``test_person_factory.py`` with a different set of inputs
+I add another test to ``test_person.py`` with a different set of inputs

   .. code-block:: python